 Paramesh is an artist who enjoys working in both the realistic and abstract style of painting.
 He loves working with water color.
 Featured in this issue are a set of water color works that he has created exclusively for us on the subject of digital transformation.

 Concept and Direction

 Head of marketing at Regalix, Nimish drives research in emerging technologies and customer experience, and takes a keen interest in creative arts.

-To understand the evolving digital reality, we got in touch with acer india chief marketing officer, s rajendran who very heartily said buyers want transparency and clear information—something that digital is adept at doing.
-Resonating with the regalix survey results he said, “hybrid marketing is the term marketers will adopt this year”.
+To understand the evolving digital reality, we got in touch with Acer India Chief Marketing Officer, S. Rajendrann who very heartily said buyers want transparency and clear information—something that digital is adept at doing.
+Resonating with the Regalix survey results he said, “hybrid marketing is the term marketers will adopt this year”.

 The world is changing fast and it is going digital.
 Consumers have moved from traditional to social and omni-channel marketing mediums to engage with companies and individuals.
 Digital marketing offers invaluable opportunities to assess which element of a company’s strategy is working and which is not—in real-time.

 Compared to traditional marketing, digital has always been deeply rooted in numbers; nevertheless data now plays a truly pivotal role for two reasons.

 First, interpolating data from different sources in real time has become mainstream and easily accessible even to complex organizations where data is usually “siloed”.
 Secondly, we now have sophisticated algorithms at our disposal which allow us to spot cause-effect relationships among different, often non-homogenous data points.